4 Skills That Are Facing a Shortage of Freelancers in the New Economy

-Be it for a personal interest, starting a sideline or keeping yourself employable, it is time to put those free time to some good use by learning a new skill that will help you remain relevant in this new economy.
+Be it for personal interest, starting a sideline or keeping yourself employable, it is time to put those free time to some good use by learning a new skill that will help you remain relevant in this new economy.

-Since a few years back, the gig economy has already been transforming the USA job market with skilled workers are hired by companies on a project based basis, getting remuneration that is a few times higher than that of a regular staffed employee, making it a win-win situation for both the company & the freelancer.
+Since a few years back, the gig economy has already been transforming the USA job market with skilled workers are hired by companies on a project-based basis, getting remuneration that is a few times higher than that of a regular staffed employee, making it a win-win situation for both the company & the freelancer.

-Below is a compilation of top 4 in-demand freelance jobs in Singapore that companies are finding it difficult to hire people, and paying good money for them in return for specific job to be done.
+Below is a compilation of the top 4 in-demand freelance jobs in Singapore that companies are finding it difficult to hire people, and paying good money for them in return for a specific job to be done.

-One of the most sought after skills for SMEs, the knowledge of digital marketing will give you that edge whether you are looking at clinching that project contract or getting a relevant role in this highly competitive job market.
+One of the most sought after services for SMEs, the knowledge of digital marketing will give you that edge whether you are looking at clinching that project contract or getting a relevant role in this highly competitive job market.

 Companies are already complaining about how difficult it is to get someone that can perform well in this field, since it wasn't really taught in-depth in universities & polytechnics, resulting in them having to engage and pay vendors big bucks for their online marketing to be done effectively.